Axial quasi-normal modes of slowly rotating black holes in dynamical Chern-Simons gravity to second-order in spin and coupling: Linear Perturbations in DCS gravity

 \subsection{Boundary conditions}

 To determine the QNM frequencies ($\omega = \omega_R + i\omega_I$), we must solve the system of metric perturbation equations (obtained in the previous section) subject to physically appropriate boundary conditions --- perturbations correspond to purely outgoing waves at spatial infinity ($r \to \infty$) and purely ingoing waves at the event horizon ($r \to r_H$)~\cite{Chandrasekhar,Kokkotas:1999bd}.
+This ensures that no radiation is entering the spacetime from infinity {(purely outward flux of energy-momentum)}, nor is any radiation spuriously emerging from inside the horizon.

-This ensures that no radiation is entering the spacetime from infinity, nor is any radiation spuriously emerging from inside the horizon, effectively representing energy dissipation from the BH.
+{This physical requirement on the energy flux is implemented by imposing specific kinematic conditions on the perturbation fields themselves: they must correspond to purely outgoing waves at spatial infinity ($r \to \infty$) and purely ingoing waves at the event horizon ($r \to r_h$).
+For a radiative system where the energy flux is quadratic in the field amplitudes --- as is the case for both the gravitational and scalar perturbations in this work --- the condition of purely outgoing waves is the direct mathematical implementation of the condition of a purely outward energy flux.
+This standard model definition ensures that no radiation is entering the spacetime from infinity, nor is any radiation spuriously emerging from the horizon, effectively representing energy dissipation from the black hole~\cite{Chandrasekhar,Kokkotas:1999bd}.}

 In the asymptotic regions near the horizon and at spatial infinity, the coupling terms between different field perturbations and between perturbations with different angular momentum quantum numbers $l$ (i.e., the $l, l\pm1, l\pm2$ couplings discussed earlier) become sub-dominant compared to the kinetic and leading-order potential terms.
 This simplification allows the system of coupled perturbation equations for the radial functions (denoted generically by $Z_{lm}$, which could represent specific functions like $R_{lm}, h_{0lm}, K_{lm}$) to asymptotically reduce to a set of decoupled wave-like equations.
 Schematically, they take the form: